-The Kansas City Public Schools has a District Advisory Committee (DAC) that meets the fourth Monday of every month (except December, June and July) at 6:00 p.m. at Manual Career & Technical Center, located at 1215 E. Truman Road.
-Every school SAC is asked to send a representative, and parents and community members are also welcome to attend.
+Kansas City Public Schools has a District Advisory Committee (DAC) that meets the fourth Monday of every month at 6:00 p.m. at various locations around the district.
+Every school is asked to send a representative, and parents and community members are also welcome to attend.
 The DAC addresses school issues and concerns and allows parents to network, share ideas and solve problems cooperatively.
 In addition, the DAC serves in an advisory role to the District’s Board of Education.

 For more information about SAC or DAC, contact your local school or email firstname.lastname@example.org.

 School Advisory Committees (SACs)

 School Advisory Committees (SACs) are a great way to get involved in the education of children.
 Adults who take an active role in education positively impact future generations of leaders, workers and parents.
 These adults also get a chance to see firsthand what goes on inside schools within the Kansas City, Missouri School District.